We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - your total iron-binding capacity (TIBC)

 Ferritin is a protein that helps with iron storage in your body.
 Low levels of ferritin indicate low iron storage.
-A TIBC test is used to determine the amount transferrin that’s carrying iron.
+A TIBC test is used to reflect the amount of transferrin that’s carrying iron.
 Transferrin is a protein that transports iron.

 Tests for internal bleeding